edwardtanguay/javaAbstractFifo/README.md

-# java33
+# javaAbstractFifo

-Java program that demonstrates FIFO
+Java program that demonstrates FIFO pattern with Array and EVL ("Einfach verkettete Liste", or simple linked list)

 ## How to use